Francine Lacqua: Awards

 In 2013, she was the winner of Television Personality of the Year awarded by the Association of International Broadcasters.

 On 3 May 2018 Lacqua received the Knighthood of the Order of the Star of Italy (Cavaliere dell’Ordine della Stella d’Italia).
 The award was given and presented by Raffaele Trombetta, Italian Ambassador, on behalf of the president of Italy, at the Italian embassy in London.

-Personal life

-Lacqua lives in London with her husband and two sons.
-Lacqua has a sister, Alessandra.